 Tronchón has in its streets several houses belonging to the wealthy families of the town.
 The Casa del Santo, the Casa rectoral, and the Casa Monforte stand out.

 The main doorway on the first floor has a semicircular arch with large voussoirs and a secondary door with a segmental arch.
-It has windows with molded sills and the woodwork is decorated.
+It has windows with molded sills and the carpentry is decorated.
 It is topped with double eaves of carved wood, in very good condition.

 Built in the 17th century, it is known that on October 19, 1710, during the War of Succession, it was sacked by Captain Sorrivas.
 At that time the palace belonged to Gaspar Miró.
 Gaspar Miró’s father married the daughter of Miguel Colás de Tronchón, whose family owns the coat of arms on the façade.